-In 1993, despite a temporary five month teaching contract in the lower mainland, I faced the reality that permanent, full-time teaching positions in British Columbia were scarce, so I found myself looking northward.
-So, in September, I started teaching in a small rural school two kilometres from the Alaska border.
+In the spring of 1993, despite working in a temporary five month teaching contract in the lower mainland, I faced the reality that permanent, full-time teaching positions in British Columbia were scarce, so I found myself looking northward.
+Thus, in September, I started teaching in a small rural school two kilometres from the Alaska border.
 I was the social studies department.
 I taught seven distinct courses in my first full year, five of which I had hitherto never encountered.
 It was a brutal ten months, and I almost left the profession at the end of June.

 What saved me?
 Desperation, for the most part.
 My wife worked at home raising our two young children, but they depended on me to provide an outside income, and we didn’t have many other options.
 Another element that sustained me was a fairly impressive armoury of resources.
 My first indispensable tool was the social studies curriculum binder.
 Back then, curriculum documents were somewhat helpful.
 They included resource lists and recommended periods of time for each unit.
 In addition, one teacher at my first school took pity on me before I left for the north and lent me multiple thick binders that provided the bare bones of four different courses (including fill-in-the-blank worksheets, crosswords and questions).
 To that teacher, I offer my eternal thanks; to the photocopier technician, I apologize for all the extra strain I put on the machines.
 I also visited the BCTF Lesson Aid service [the loss of which was a real misfortune] and purchased as many unit and lesson items as I could.
 Finally, my new northern school offered a complete surprise: a well stocked resource room.
 In return for educating a small number of American students from across the border, I was paid in part by the neighbouring Alaskan school district.
 As part of this unique arrangement, the Americans supplied my school with a vast array of videos, handouts, overheads and suggested lesson plans for the American government and history courses that were part of my bailiwick.
 Collectively, all of these resources offered me a necessary lifeline.
 They may not have been original, complete or elegant, but I don’t think I could have survived my first full year without them.